Reflective Memory — Agent Guide

 Breakdowns as Learning

-When the normal flow is interrupted — expected response doesn't come, ambiguity surfaces — an assumption has been revealed.
+When the normal flow is interrupted — an assumption has been revealed.
 First: complete the immediate conversation.
 Then record:

 Breakdowns are how agents learn.